buildbot/buildbot/master/docs/developer/cls-auth.rst

     .. py:method:: updateUserInfos(request)

         Separate entrypoint for getting user information.
-This is a mean to call self.userInfos if provided.
+This is a mean to call self.userInfoProvider if provided.

 .. py:class:: UserInfosBase